Inter-School Programs

 Center for Instruction in Mathematics to Engineering Students (CIMES)

-The Center for the Instruction in Mathematics to Engineering Students (CIMES) is an excercise designed to add an engineering approach to math classes taught at Viterbi, with the goal to make students' math experience easier and help them gauge the relevance that math classes have in the broader engineering curriculum.
+The Center for the Instruction in Mathematics to Engineering Students (CIMES) is an exercise designed to add an engineering approach to math classes taught at Viterbi, with the goal to make students' math experience easier and help them gauge the relevance that math classes have in the broader engineering curriculum.

 In Spring 2005, the College (of Letters, Arts and Science) along with the Viterbi School of Engineering (VSoE) established the Center for the Instruction in Mathematics to Engineering Students (CIMES).
 The structure consists of a director the Math Department and a deputy director from VSoE.
 The effort consists of a systematic review of the syllabi for the courses Math 125, 126, 225, 226 and 245 that are required for most engineering undergraduate degree programs.
 In addition, several engineering faculty participate in teaching these classes.